-Reducing offending Our aim: The impact and costs of offending for offenders, communities and wider society are reduced, and quality of life is improved What we want to achieve - Offenders maintain crime-free lives, including on release from prison - Less offending where health needs are a contributory factor - Offenders have a better understanding of the impact of their offending behaviour and victims make better progress towards achieving resolution (eg. by using restorative justice approaches) - Available resources are used in the most effective way.
+Reducing offending Our aim: Harm to local communities and to wider society associated with offending by problematic and persistent offenders is reduced, and quality of life is improved What we want to achieve - Offenders are supported towards leading crime-free lives, including on release from prison - Less offending where health needs and substance misuse are a contributory factor - Offenders have a better understanding of the impact of their offending behaviour and victims make better progress towards achieving resolution (eg. by using restorative justice approaches) - Problematic offenders are managed holistically through partnership working.